webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Community-Activist.md

 ---
 aliases:
 - Community Activist
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesnabler
+- Ability/Categories/Control
 ---

-# Community Activist
+## Community Activist
 When speaking to others in a community you have a strong connection to, you are trained in persuasion and intimidation tasks about topics that directly relate to the community.
+Enabler.